-Bacterial meningitis is one of the most dangerous types of a disease that causes inflammation of the brain or central nervous system.
+Bacterial meningitis is one of the most dangerous types of bacterial diseases.
+It causes inflammation of the brain or central nervous system, and can cause irreparable damage in those who survive an aggressive infection.
 When left untreated, bacterial meningitis has a fatality rate as high as 70%, and nearly a quarter of patients who survive the infection are left with severe, permanent neurological complications.

 The most common cause of bacterial meningitis is pneumococcal bacteria, an infectious organism that can also cause respiratory infections such as pneumonia.
-Fortunately, vaccines exist that effectively target the most common strains of pneumococcal bacteria.
-Unfortunately, a new study suggests that those vaccines are ineffective against a different type of pneumococcal bacteria, one that seems to be causing cases of meningitis in an unexpected way.
+Thanks to immunologists and medical research, vaccines exist that effectively target the most common strains of pneumococcal bacteria.
+Unfortunately, a new study suggests that those existing vaccines may be potentially ineffective against a different type of pneumococcal bacteria; one that seems to be causing cases of meningitis in an unexpected way.

 The study, which was published in The Pediatric Infectious Disease Journal, noted that the use of vaccines has resulted in a greatly decreased rate of pneumonia and bacterial blood infections.
 However, the rate of bacterial meningitis has not seen a similar decrease and may have, in fact, increased during the same time frame.
 The study’s authors believe the problem stems from new vaccine-resistant strains of bacteria that have evolved since vaccines have been in broad use.